25 Brilliant Cooking Shortcuts You’ll Wish You Knew Sooner

 Rub a pat of butter on the bottom of a mug; fill it to the top with chopped bread.
 In a separate cup, mix one egg, three tablespoons of milk, and a sprinkle of cinnamon.
 Pour the mixture into the mug, and microwave for one minute.

-Beware of the cooking mistakes that can ruin your food.
+Next, check out the cooking mistakes that can ruin your food.